Should You Outsource Service or Do It In-House?

 For many fleet managers, however, it can be a matter of scale.
 Due to the increasing complexity and expense associated with service and repairs of newer, more sophisticated equipment, firms with smaller fleets find they can save money by outsourcing.
 In some cases, they are still retaining the most basic work such as oil and filter changes in-house.

-Likewise, managers of large fleets are also choosing a combination of in-house and outsource service, although they tend to retain more preventive maintenance and repair work, saving outsourcing for the largest, most complex jobs.
+Likewise, managers of large fleets are also choosing a combination of in-house and outsource service, although they tend to retain more preventive fleet maintenance and repair work, saving outsourcing for the largest, most complex jobs.
 Some large fleets continue to handle everything in-house under normal circumstances, but rely on outsourcing to handle “overflow” when their own facilities have too much work to complete quickly.

 Fleet managers have to consider capacity and costs not only for routine service and mechanical repairs but for also for physical repairs and rebuilds, including body work and work on specialized components such as refrigeration or lift gates.